Orson Krennic: Description

 The character of Orson Krennic is depicted as a power-hungry and ruthless Imperial weapons developer overseeing the construction of the Death Star, a space station with the capability to destroy an entire planet.
 Krennic has a rivalry with Grand Moff Tarkin, and seeks to win the favor of Emperor Palpatine.

 James Luceno, author of the novel Catalyst: A Rogue One Novel which introduced Krennic, has said, "Orson Krennic prides himself in being able to get his way through manipulation and whatever devilish things he can come up with.
 He also has the ability to stay on his feet even when punches are being hurled at him.
 He can change strategies in the middle of things.
-This, combined with his innate volatility, makes him a very different kind of villain than we've seen."
+This, combined with his innate volatility, makes him a very different kind of villain than we've seen".

 In an interview with Collider, Mendelsohn spoke of his character, saying "He's an outsider, essentially.
 He's an outsider in so far as he's not a born officer class guy, he's a guy that worked his way up and regards a lot of the officer class as just not really worth their salt.
 And he is a guy that as it were has come up through stuff, so he has a great force of will, he also very much believes in the Empire's agenda, he's very onboard with it.
-He's risen his way up to become the head of military intelligence and operations and he's going to build this Death Star."
+He's risen his way up to become the head of military intelligence and operations and he's going to build this Death Star".

 Appearances

 Catalyst

 Krennic first appears in the 2016 prequel novel Catalyst: A Rogue One Novel by James Luceno.
-A Lieutenant Commander in the Galactic Republic Special Weapons group, he rescues his old friend Galen Erso, a scientist who has been kidnapped with his family by Separatist agents.
+A Lieutenant Commander, later Commander, in the Galactic Republic Special Weapons group, he rescues his old friend Galen Erso, a scientist who has been kidnapped with his family by Separatist agents.
 Following the formation of the Empire, Krennic manipulates Galen to work on the Death Star project.
 The novel also explains how Krennic's interrogation of Poggle the Lesser, a character introduced in Attack of the Clones, kickstarted the Empire's Death Star Project.